komalbodhankar/Map_Router/README.md

 # Map_Router

-## Project compares two search algorithms - A* Search and Grredy Best First
+## Project compares two search algorithms - A* Search and Greedy Best First

 * In this project we will consider an Initial state and a Goal state and find an optimal shortest path between them using two different algorithms
 * In A* Search algorithm we add every state's distance with it's heuristic value to find the least farthest state from the current state chosen